There are three kinds of criticism

 Critical thinking starts in uprising but it should not end in rebellion.

 Self examining comes next, to make you master, not slave, of your own critical reaction.
-Now, to free your deliberation and not to be blinded by passion or wishful thinking you need to rise above yourself, above your critical drive, to understand which is your point of view [3], what moved you to be critical, and if you speak, why you speak and what you want to achieve; otherwise, your criticism is like the buzzing of flies.
+Now, to free your deliberation and not to be blinded by passion or wishful thinking you need to rise above yourself, above your critical drive, to become well aware, from above, which is your point of view [3], what moved you to be critical, and if you speak, why you speak and what you want to achieve; otherwise, your mental criticism is like the buzzing of flies.

-Now, when you formulate arguments and speak, there is usage and canons to respect [4].
+Now, when you come forth to formulate arguments and speak, there is usage and canons of criticism - friendly, objective or hostile - to respect [4].
 Now you censor.
 It is insane to practice all we imagine and feel and it is boorish to punish people with our freedom to think; politeness and prudence preserve from harm!

 My view of critical thinking values and includes as you can observe reality check, logic and good scientific method, all the good advice of the "critical thinking" books, but without being reduced to them.
 It is much larger in scope.